colurw/chess_NN_webapp/README.md

 It is containerised with Docker.
 When spun up, the app is available at http://localhost/play.
 It requires 4GB RAM to run.

-Docker Hub images can be pushed to a remote host using a local CLI:<br><br>
+The Docker Hub images can be pushed to a remote host using a local CLI:<br><br>
 `docker context create remote --docker "host=ssh://user@remotemachine"`<br>
 `docker-compose --context remote -f docker-compose.deploy.yml up -d`<br>